ladnir/aby3/README.md

  * Threat Log Comparison ([see Section 5](https://eprint.iacr.org/2019/518.pdf))
  * ERIC Application ([see Section 5](https://eprint.iacr.org/2019/518.pdf))

-A tutorial can be found [here](https://github.com/ladnir/aby3/blob/master/frontend/aby3Tutorial.cpp)
+A tutorial can be found [here](https://github.com/ladnir/aby3/blob/master/frontend/aby3Tutorial.cpp).
+It includes a description of how to use the API and a discussion at the end on how the framework is implemented.

 Note that this is *not* the same implementation provided in the publication [ABY3: A Mixed Protocol Framework for Machine Learning](https://eprint.iacr.org/2018/403.pdf), however it is very similar.
 Basicly a less optimized but more usable reimplementation by that was done for the database paper.
 If you wish to have the original ABY3 implementation, please contact the authors.